tfpauly/draft-pauly-adaptive-dns-privacy/draft-pauly-adaptive-dns-privacy.md

 This Additional Information JSON object SHOULD include both the "dohTemplate" and "dnsZones" keys to define the local DoH server and which domains it claims authority over.

+Although local Designated DoH Servers MAY support proxying obfuscated DNS queries, they will often have addresses that can be correlated with the client's address or location.
+Therefore, a client SHOULD NOT select one of these servers as an Obfuscation Proxy unless it knows that this locally-provisioned proxy is located sufficiently far away from the client itself.

 # Security Considerations

 In order to avoid interception and modification of the information retrieved by clients